-NJ-CRC, EDA Announce 1st NJ Cannabis Grant Winners
+NJ-CRC, EDA Announce the 1st NJ Cannabis Grant Money Winners

 NJEDA cannabis grants won by NJ-CRC license holders to address access to capital are pictured here in a row